Crixstal/Frakkas/README.md

 ## Open in an IDE

 If you are using CLion, just open the project directly with it.
-In case you are using Visual Studio Community/Enterprise 2022, check our tutorial on our wiki: accessible [here](https://gitlabstudents.isartintra.com/projets/2021_gp_2025_engine_gp_2025_engine-frakkas/-/wikis/Launch%20project%20with%20Visual%20Studio).
+In case you are using Visual Studio Community/Enterprise 2022, check our [tutorial](Wiki/Launch_With_Visual_Studio.md).

 ## Update submodules